inossidabile/wash_out/README.md

 ## Configuration

-Use `config.wash_out...` inside your environment configuration to setup WashOut.
+Use `config.wash_out...` inside your environment configuration to setup WashOut globally.
+To override the values on a specific controller just add an override as part of the arguments to the `soap_service` method.

 Available properties are: